Consumer NZ supports recommendations to give regulators stronger monitoring powers and require banks to protect customer interests.

-Consumer NZ wants regulation of the banking industry to be strengthened to protect customers from being sold products they don’t need and that provide poor value.
+Consumer NZ wants regulation of the banking industry to be strengthened to protect customers from being sold products they don’t need.

 Consumer NZ chief executive Sue Chetwin said the joint review of the industry by the Reserve Bank and Financial Markets Authority showed banks were doing little to monitor whether products were suitable for their customers.